 Matomo tracks a wide range of data, including:

-– Visitor behavior: page views, time on site, bounce rates
+– Visitor behaviour: page views, time on site, bounce rates

 – Acquisition data: sources of traffic, campaigns, referrers